bigascon/Java_studies/README.md

 ## Pikachu Game

 Creation of a very simple java game with a Pokemon theme.
-Move Pikachu towards water pokemons and away from the earth pokemon trainer to win.
+Move Pikachu towards water pokemons and away from the Ground trainer to win.

+## Random Battleship

+A non hard-coded recreation of the classic Battleship game.
+The game now generates a random board every time the game is restarted.